simonhw/gardening-services/README.md

 #### Updating Website Content
 Staff users would be able to directly edit website content from the front end.
 Content models would be created to store the text on the database allowing staff to update the database using forms.
 Staff would have access to a button in the navbar that toggles an "Editing Mode" for the current page.
 Edit buttons would be displayed next to blocks of text, which, when clicked, would enable the staff user to update or delete the content.
 The text would be edited in a form that is displayed in a modal.
 When submitted successfully, the database would be updated and the new content displayed when the page reloads.

+#### Deleting a User Account
+Users would have the option to delete their personal data from the database.
+This would be done via the My Account page and a confirmation modal would ensure the user could not accidentally delete their data by clicking a button once.

 ## Technologies Used
 ### Languages